Best Wood Glue

 Glue Application

-Choosing the right glue is only part of the battle; a much ignored part is choosing the right way to apply the glue.
-Many of us use the glue in whatever bottle it comes in, as if the applicator top on the bottle is the only way that the glue can be applied.
+Choosing the right glue is only part of the battle; a much-ignored part is choosing the right way to apply the glue.
+Many of us use the glue in whatever bottle it comes in as if the applicator top on the bottle is the only way that the glue can be applied.
 But that isn’t true.

 In addition to the applicator that is installed on the glue bottle, there are applicator bottles that are available for use with any type of liquid glue.
-These generally have a better applicator, giving you better control in how much glue comes out and where it goes.
+These generally have a better applicator, giving you better control over how much glue comes out and where it goes.

 One of my favorites is to use a small squeeze bottle with an unground needle from a syringe.
-These are used fairly often in manufacturing, but for some reason haven’t really made their way into woodworking all that much.
+These are used fairly often in manufacturing, but for some reason haven’t made their way into woodworking all that much.
 But they give you very precise application of adhesives.
 I like them because I do a lot of projects with small pieces, where I only need a minimal amount of glue.
 These help me to ensure that I don’t apply too much adhesive.

 Glue can also be applied with a brush.
-Hot hide glue is often applied this way, when working from a glue pot.
+Hot hide glue is often applied this way when working from a glue pot.
 But any of the other adhesives we’ve mentioned can be applied with a brush as well.
 PVS adhesive, for example, can be spread with a brush when laminating wood pieces together.
-Epoxy is often applied with a brush as well, so as to cover the mating surfaces entirely.
+Epoxy is often applied with a brush as well, to cover the mating surfaces entirely.

 Regardless of whatever application method you choose, always be cognizant of adjacent surfaces and what sort of finish you will be applying.
 Most of these adhesives will make it difficult to properly stain the wood and may even cause discoloration with varnish.
 Proper control of adhesive application will help prevent any problems with finishing your project.